Skip to main content

 Do I need a custom build, or is the SaaS enough?

 Start with the SaaS.
-CallRail, OpenPhone, or GoHighLevel will get you 80-90% of the value at $99-$200/month with no custom development.
-Custom builds add intelligent routing and CRM integration — worth it for shops doing $500K+ revenue, overkill below that.
+CallRail, OpenPhone, or GoHighLevel will get you 80-90% of the value at a low monthly subscription cost with no custom development.
+Custom builds add intelligent routing and CRM integration — worth it once the volume and workflow complexity justify the build.

 What about callers who don't reply to the text?